 The "best-of-breed" approach presents increased integration issues as well as augmented operational issues especially when dealing with as many 'engines' as GPHIN does.
 These issues include items such as instability, crashes, unpredictable performance, poor documentation, awkward API's (Application Program Interface), lack of standards across products and the inevitable 'bugs'.

-GPHIN has devised a software module that greatly improves some of these issues.
-This module called GIST-IN-TIME, normalizes most of the API's, detects when an 'engine' has crashed and re-boots it and overcomes some of the incompatibilities between / amongst some of the 'engines' when they are co-resident on the same server.
+Lexicon adaptation by the analysts is necessary as each new language is incorporated into the system or when there is a change of 'breed'.
+GPHIN and Nstein (Collaborative Research Partner) have devised a software module that greatly alleviates some of these issues.
+This module, called nTranslatorTM, normalizes most of the API's, detects when an 'engine' has crashed and re-boots it and overcomes some of the incompatibilities between / amongst some of the 'engines' when they are corresident on the same server.